 Speech Language Pathologist

-Glacial Ridge Health System’s Therapy Services Department is seeking a Speech Language Pathologist on a part-time basis with patients of all ages.
-Hours may vary.
+Glacial Ridge Health System’s Therapy Services Department is seeking a Speech Language Pathologist to work with patients of all ages.
 Preference to applicants with Vital Stim and Video Swallow experience.

 Duties and Responsibilities

 - Evaluates hearing and speech/language test results, and medical or background information to diagnose and plan treatment for speech, language, fluency, voice, cognitive, and swallowing disorders.